fredericferry/wind_div_rot/README.md

 # wind_div_rot

-Wind, wind-mass relation, divergence, vorticity
+Illustrate the wind-mass relation, compute the geostrophic wind and the divergence and vorticity fields from NCEP reanalysis

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.